-exec COMMAND \;

 # From Peter Knowles' "booklistgen.sh" script #+ for converting files to Sony Librie/PRS-50X format. # (http://booklistgensh.peterknowles.com)

-have far superior
+Perl, sed, and awk have far superior

 string parsing facilities.
-A short sed
+A short sed or awk

 "subroutine" within a script (see TODO Section 36.2) is an attractive

-alternative to expr
+alternative to expr.

-See TODO Section 10.1 for more on using expr
+See TODO Section 10.1 for more on using expr in string

 operations.

-is not strictly
+xargs is not strictly

 necessary, it can speed up execution of a command involving